belaletech/LT-Selective-Network-Logs-Capture-MITM/Readme.md

 ```
 Replace `<your-email>` and `<your-access-key>` with your LambdaTest credentials.

-### **Step 6: Start Your Test with Tunnel**
+### **Step 6: Start Your Test or Manual Session**
-Once the tunnel is running, start your test execution.
+- **For Automation:** Once the tunnel is running, start your test execution.
 The logs will be captured and stored in `D:/network_logs/network_log.json`.
+- **For Manual Testing:** You can open a browser or mobile app while the proxy is running, and the logs will be captured automatically based on the configured APIs.

 ## **Conclusion**
-This setup allows selective network logging during automation tests, ensuring only relevant traffic is captured.
+This setup allows selective network logging during both **manual** and **automated** testing sessions, ensuring only relevant traffic is captured.
 You can modify the script to fit your use case.